qqaatw/LibJciHitachi/tests/README.md

 # Testing

-This repository uses `pytest` as the testing tool.
+This repository uses `pytest` with `pytest-cov` extension as the testing tool.

-## Run all tests
+## Run all tests with coverage report

-    python -m pytest
+    python -m pytest --cov=./JciHitachi --cov-report term-missing --cov-report xml

 ## Run all tests including the slow ones